rhmes/point-cloud-compression/README.md

 ## Citation

-If you use this code, please cite the original IPDAE paper and repository.
+If you use this code, please cite:

+- The original IPDAE paper and repository ([IPDAE paper](https://arxiv.org/pdf/2208.02519), [IPDAE repo](https://github.com/I2-Multimedia-Lab/IPDAE))
+- This repository for any new models or results based on the PointNet++ encoder, FoldingNet decoder, or fast training autoencoder variants.